Who Is Dan Abrams?

 In January 2018, it was announced that Abrams would co-host a new show, Grace vs. Abrams, alongside fellow legal analyst Nancy Grace.
 Known for their spirited debates on Good Morning America, the two will rehash and discuss the legal issues surrounding some of the most famous crimes and trials in history.
 The show, which will be filmed before a live studio audience, will debut March 29th.

 Girlfriend and Son

-Once known for an active social life and romantic ties to actress Renee Zellweger and supermodel Elle Macpherson, Abrams settled into a longterm relationship in 2009 with Florinka Pesenti, a public relations executive and the first female winner of The Amazing Race.
+Once known for an active social life, he had romantic ties to actress Renee Zellweger and supermodel Elle Macpherson.
+Abrams also had a longterm relationship with Florinka Pesenti, a public relations executive and the first female winner of The Amazing Race.

 Abrams has since been spotted more frequently around Manhattan and in Southampton, Long Island, with son Everett, born in June 2012.

 In September 2004, Dan Abrams revealed that he had been diagnosed with testicular cancer the previous year, at age 37.
 After initially telling only a handful of people — and lying to co-workers about the reason for his absence — Abrams decided to go public with his story to honor Sean Kimerling, another young network personality who was undergoing treatment for the same disease at the same time, but did not survive his battle.

 In 2009, the network analyst launched Mediaite, a blog covering media news, in what became the first in a series of web properties under the banner of Abrams Media.
 As of February 2018, the roster included The Mary Sue, which explores pop culture and technology through a female lens; Runway Riot, a fashion site; and Law & Crime, which covers high-profile legal happenings.
 Former Abrams Media sites include SportsGrid and Gossip Cop, both of which continue under different ownership.